TeamSparkAI/toolvault/docs/security.md

 - Policy to detect managed secrets in payload (prevent leaking any internally defined secrets)
   - Will require something other than stored regex (maybe regex generated at application time by function)
   - How do we do this with real secrets manager?

+### Prompt injection via MCP payloads

+- Policy engine can try to handle some obvious cases, but for novel attacks we may need some AI or other detection

 ### Server version control ("Pinning")